Kyalo/alx-interview/0x00-pascal_triangle/README.md

+### 0x00.
+Pascal's Triangle

+# Task

-Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:
+* Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:

-Returns an empty list if n <= 0
+    * Returns an empty list if n <= 0
-You can assume n will be always an integer
+    * You can assume n will be always an integer